Ghosty-Tongue/roblox-audio-capture/README.md

 ## Description

 **Roblox Audio Capture** is a Python script designed to monitor the Roblox game client's temporary sound folder, automatically back up audio files, and rename them for easier access.
-The script captures audio files as they are created by Roblox, copies them to a designated backup directory, and provides a warning about potential playback issues.

 ## Features